python/cpython/Doc/library/os.rst

 .. function:: ftruncate(fd, length)

    Truncate the file corresponding to file descriptor *fd*, so that it is at most *length* bytes in size.
-From Python 3.3, this is equivalent to ``os.truncate(fd, length)``.
+As of Python 3.3, this is equivalent to ``os.truncate(fd, length)``.

    Availability: Unix.